 Is It Raining Inside Your Place?
 Checked Your Roof Lately?

 Many of us assume that a leaky roof means replacement is imminent, and often that’s true, but such may not be the case at your place.
 It could be a flashing problem.
 No, not the kind where naked people are involved.
 That’s a different kind of flashing.
-The kind of flashing we refer to is the kind that helps to make a roof water-tight.
+The kind of flashing we refer to is the kind that helps to make a roofing system water-tight.
 And it doesn’t make any difference what kind of roof you have either.
 Flashings are a part of every roof.
 Flashings keep water out at certain locations where the roofing itself can’t.
 For example: Most types of roofing aren’t capable of sealing themselves to pipes and ducts, or to skylights, or to intersecting roofs or intersecting walls.
 Flashings actually make water-tight connections possible at these locations.
 Actually, a flashing is nothing more than a shingle itself.
 Take a vent pipe that goes through the roof for example: A vent-pipe flashing is used to seal the penetration.
 Essentially the flashing is nothing more than a large, flat metal shingle that contains a piece of rubber (in its center).
 The rubber portion of the flashing seals itself tightly around the pipe and the large, flat metal portion easily laces into surrounding shingles.
 On a flat roof the same rubber grommet also is used to seal itself to the pipe while the large, flat portion provides ample surface area to facilitate a good connection to tar and other types of flat (and low slope) roofing materials.

 Flashings are made from a variety of materials the most common of which include: galvanized sheetmetal, fiberglass or plastic, lead, and yes, even copper.
 Heavy-gauge galvanized sheetmetal is by far the most common flashing in use today.
 It is relatively inexpensive and easy to install, and if properly maintained, it can last a lifetime.
 Lead is used almost exclusively on certain tile roofs and although copper flashings can last longer than galvanized sheetmetal the cost is generally not worth the extra life.